borason/performer/doc/manual/UserManual.md

 <h3 id="concepts-project">Project</h3>

 A project stores the complete state of the sequencer, with the exception of calibration data.
 Only one project can be loaded at any given time and all data is volatile, meaning that all changes are lost when the unit is powered off.
-To persist a project it needs to be stored to the SD Card (see [Project](#pages-project) page).
+To persist a project it needs to be stored to the SD card (see [Project](#pages-project) page).

 The following shows a high level diagram of the data contained in a project: